caetano-dev/dot-files/README.md

-# Vim-config
+# My Vim plugins.

-My Vim config
+A backup of the plugins I use